Paulneill wrote:Hi Luke

 will my tree eventually die from being sprayed?

 Will it regain its original colour again?

 white oils and the like shouldnt be used on junipers, it actually clogs the trees breathing holes and will suffocate the tree.
 I did the same thing and lost 3 prized junipers a few years ago..

 make a proper ID by getting a sample and taking it to your local nursery. then use control methods as recommended. best way to keep your trees from this sort of thing is to keep them in the best health you can. a tree has natural defenses for infestations and can generally fight them off themselves if the tree is in good-great health.
 I rarely have any pest/fungus/bacteria problems because health is a key importance.

-Users browsing this forum: No Members and 4 guests
+Users browsing this forum: Joel and 2 guests